 Much of the waste entering rivers from industrial and populated areas is food and beverage containers according to a 2011 study.
 The types of industries close to waterways also influence how much waste enters freshwater systems.

-The abundance and nature of plastic pollution in freshwater systems is an area requiring further investigation.
+The abundance and nature of plastic pollution in freshwater systems in Queensland requires further investigation.

 Waste is often found floating on the surface of freshwater lakes, dams and rivers.
 It can remain on the surface until it either breaks up, breaks down, floats in the water column, sinks to the bottom or gets deposited elsewhere.
 As microplastics and nanoplastics are light, it is not surprising that they are found on the surface of freshwater.
 Some studies suggest they may adsorb contaminants that can have toxicological effects on freshwater biota.